GNOME/gnome-shell-extensions/README.md

  * screenshot-window-sizer

-     Adds a shortcut for resizing the focus window to a size that is suitable for GNOME Software screenshots
+     Adds a shortcut for resizing the focus window to a size that is suitable for GNOME Software screenshots.
+Ctrl + Alt + s cycles forwards through the available sizes and Ctrl + Alt + Shift + s cycles backwards.

  * user-theme